Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Numerical Experiments

-When we wish to be robust to all possible modes, our generated iMDP is much smaller (since we now have a single iMDP, compared to one for each mode).
-The generated iMDP has approximately 18 times fewer transitions than the iMDP generated for \cref{fig:heat_mdp}, and PRISM takes only 1.1s to carry out model checking.
-However, as seen in \cref{fig:heat_robust}, our lower bounds are much more conservative, with probabilities greater than 0.5 only encountered when both rooms start at temperatures above the goal region.
+\paragraph*{Assumptions affect conservativism and scalability} When we wish to be robust to all possible modes (cf. \cref{ass:unknown}), our generated iMDP is much smaller (with about 18 times fewer transitions), since we have a single robust iMDP, compared to a product iMDP.
+However, as expected and seen in \cref{fig:heat_robust}, the obtained probability lower bounds are much more conservative.
+Thus, compared to \cref{ass:unknown}, \cref{ass:MDP} reduces the level of conservatism (because we exploit the probability intervals of the Markov jump process) at the cost of increasing the size of the abstraction.